scalatron/scalatron/Scalatron/devdoc/markdown/Scalatron APIs.md

 ### Update Source Files

 Updates the source code files in the user's workspace on the server.
+Optionally creates a backup version of the source files currently in the workspace before overwriting them with the uploaded source files.

 * URL:              /api/users/{user}/sources
 * Method:           PUT